 What IFST is doing about it

-IFST has published a report on Sustainable Food Systems, which provides a framework for future activities and partnerships, to focus our efforts in what is an extremely large topic area.
-We recognise the valuable ongoing work by many organisations in this area and wish to engage where we can add the most value.
-If you or your organisation is interested in partnering with us in any of the areas discussed in the report, please contact John Bassett (firstname.lastname@example.org).
+In 2017 we published a report on Sustainable Food Systems, which provides a framework for future activities and partnerships, to focus our efforts in what is an extremely large topic area.
+It can be downloaded below and more information is available here.

-IFST has signed the Courtauld Agreement initiated by WRAP and is committed to supporting WRAP in the activities that are progressing under this agreement.
+We have also signed the Courtauld Agreement initiated by WRAP and are committed to supporting WRAP in the activities that are progressing under this agreement.